 Owning a home in Israel can be an enjoyable and worthwhile investment, even if it will not serve as a primary place of residence.
 An apartment near the beach is perfect for family vacations, while nothing compares to having your own place in the Holy Land for the High Holidays, Passover or Shavuot.

-For those who have always dreamed of making Aliyah, but have business or family obligations elsewhere, buying a home in Israel is one way to take a step toward realizing the dream, even if the benefits are only reaped after retirement or enjoyed by future generations.
+For those who have always dreamed of making Aliyah, COVID-19 has taught us that we are not as dependent on the physical workplace as we previously thought, and many can continue their jobs working remotely, even from Israel.
+For those whose business or family obligations keep them elsewhere, buying a home in Israel is one way to take a step toward realizing the dream, even if the benefits are only reaped after retirement or enjoyed by future generations.

-Finally, of all the good reasons to buy a home in Israel, the following idea that was shared by the late Rabbi Lord Jonathan Sacks z”l, seems to fit all.
+Finally, of all the good reasons to buy a home in Israel, the following idea shared by the late Rabbi Lord Jonathan Sacks z”l, seems to fit all.
 While Rabbi Sacks and his wife were once on vacation in the southern resort city of Eilat, they took a trip in a glass-bottomed boat to see the tropical fish and beautiful corals in the protected reefs.
-The captain overheard Rabbi Sacks and his wife talking and asked them “are you from England?”.
-He had just returned from a holiday there and told them how “The grass (is) so green; the buildings so old; the people so polite” but with a big smile he spread his arms and looked around at the barren desert hills and said, “aval zeh shelanu — but this is ours!”
+The captain overheard Rabbi Sacks and his wife talking and asked them: “Are you from England?”
+He had just returned from a holiday there and told them, “The grass is so green, the buildings are so old and the people, so polite” but with a big smile, he spread his arms and looked around at the barren desert hills, and said, “aval zeh shelanu — but this is ours!”